Hackers? No, human error plagues Arizona primary voting

 Criticism came down hard on Fontes, a Democrat who unseated his predecessor, a Republican who had held office for nearly three decades before the long lines of the 2016 primary cost her her job.

-By Wednesday morning, Republicans had released a TV ad attacking Fontes, who isn't up for re-election until 2020.
+By Wednesday, Republicans had released a video ad attacking Fontes, who isn't up for re-election until 2020.

 "Adrian Fontes promised a lot in 2016.
 But today, he failed Arizona again," the ad said.

-Fontes said in a statement that he takes full responsibility and will not let such a mistake happen again.
+Fontes said in a statement Tuesday evening that he takes full responsibility and will not let such a mistake happen again.
+He said Wednesday that his most pressing concern is preparing for the November general election and that he remains committed to improving the process.

 Phoenix voter Brent Kleinman said he went to his local polling place twice, at 7 a.m. and 10:30 a.m., and was turned away both times.
 He ended up at a library, casting a provisional ballot, which is given out when a person's eligibility to vote is unknown.

-Kleinman was one of the hundreds of voters who waited in long lines two years ago.
-He said he voted for Fontes in 2016 in the hope a new leader would reform the election system.
+Kleinman was one of hundreds of voters who waited in long lines two years ago.
+He said he voted for Fontes in 2016 with the hope a new leader would reform the election system.

 "You would think after the bad things that happened in that 2016 that the county and state would create processes that would prevent things like this from happening," Kleinman said.